eea/eea.sitestructurediff/eea/sitestructurediff/README.txt

 don't setup memcache but still use it's invalidation event.
 This subscriber will invalidate the default ram cache.

-  >>> from eea.cache.event import IInvalidateCacheEvent
+  >>> from eea.cache.interfaces import IInvalidateCacheEvent
   >>> from zope.component import adapter, provideHandler
   >>> from plone.memoize.ram import global_cache
   >>> @adapter(IInvalidateCacheEvent)